Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Theoretical analysis of imputation and group fairness

-\paragraph{Intuition.} Theorem~\ref{theorem:expression} introduced a connection between the reconstruction error, the covariate distribution, and the missingness process; Theorem~\ref{theorem:lessbiaspop} now explicitly analyses when group imputation counter-intuitively worsens the reconstruction error for a given group $g$ in comparison to population imputation.
+Theorem~\ref{theorem:lessbiaspop} explicitly identifies the conditions under which group imputation worsens the reconstruction error for a given group $g$ in comparison to population imputation.
+While $\alpha_g$, $\mu_g^O$, and $\mu^O$ are observable, Theorem~\ref{theorem:lessbiaspop} shows that whether group imputation is better or worse than population imputation depends on the unobservable $\rho_g$.

+To understand this, consider the two MAR scenarios (S1) and (S2), introduced in Section~\ref{sec:missingness}.
+If the missingness process follows (S1), this corresponds to a scenario in which each subgroup follows a MCAR pattern.
+The rate of missingness differs for each group, but the missingness is MCAR conditional on group, meaning that $\rho_g=0$.
+This scenario aligns with the group-specific mean imputation assumption, and consequently, benefits from the use of the group-variant imputation.

+However, as we show in the scenario formalisation, (S2) also reflects a MAR pattern but $\rho_g = 0$ is not a reasonable assumption.
+Consider an example following (S2) in which general practitioners only weigh patients based on a recorded family history of obesity, and lower-income patients ($g$) are more likely to have a family history of obesity.
+If the patients with such a family history weigh more than those who do not have a family history of obesity, this would lead to a positive $\rho_g > 0$.

+Further, consider a setting where practitioners only record the weights of underweight patients from a group $g$.
+This represents (S3), where the missingness depends on the missing values themselves (MNAR).
+In this setting, $\rho_g < 0$.
+Following Theorem~\ref{theorem:lessbiaspop}, this subsequently means that $B^{group}_{g}$ is positive.
+Moreover, in this example the underweight group presents a \textit{smaller} mean weight than the overall population,~i.e., $\mu^O_g - \mu^O < 0$.
+Thus, $|B^{group}_{g}| > \frac{1}{2}|\mu^O_g - \mu^O|$, meaning that population mean imputation outperforms the group mean imputation in this example.